 The current educational system lacks that approach.
-It is not something that our parents talk about, neither our teachers; and the reason for that is that they don’t even know how money works and may not know how to budget at all.
+It is not something that our parents talk about, neither our teachers, and the reason for that is that they don’t even know how money works and may not know how to budget at all.

-You may say, “Easy for you, I have a huge student loan”.
-Or a big credit card balance, car loan, mortgage.
+You may say, “Easy for you, I have a huge student loan”, or a big credit card balance, car loan, mortgage.
 It is fine.
 Take this situation as the fuel to push you up to infinity and beyond (I watched Toy Story today).
-Every step, think how closer you are from you goal, and the way it was like to be on the other side of the story.
+Every step, think how closer you are to your goal, and the way it was like to be on the other side of the story.
 Here are a few tips to get you started:

 Take a look at the last year of statements of your credit or debit card.
-It is important to be this long as sometimes we have yearly subscriptions and a 1 month snapshot won’t capture the whole image.
+It is important to be this long as sometimes we have yearly subscriptions and a monthly snapshot won’t capture the whole image.

 - Mortgage, rent, property taxes, condo fees.

-- The goal here is to buy a simple house in the best neighborhood you can afford.
-You don’t want to be in the opposite scenario, where you have a nicer house in a not desirable neighborhood.
+- The goal here is to buy a simple house in the best neighbourhood you can afford.
+You don’t want to be in the opposite scenario, where you have a nicer house in a not desirable neighbourhood.
 Use Youtube and learn how to paint your walls and fix up your house.

 - Don’t be a house rich.
 This means living in a super house with a super high mortgage and not being able to afford anything else.